samuelleblanc/fp/README.md

 # Required files (included in distribution):

     - labels.txt : csv files with points on map to be labelled.
-Each line represent one point, Format: name, longitude, latitude, marker symbol
+Each line represent one point, Format: name, longitude, latitude, marker and color symbol
     - aeronet_locations.txt: csv files with location of aeronet sites. found from : http://aeronet.gsfc.nasa.gov/aeronet_locations.txt
     - sat.tle: Selected data for satellite tracks in form of Two Line Element set from http://www.celestrak.com
     - profiles.txt: text file containing dictionary assignment for map setup defaults. each profile linked to a field mission, python dict format.